Enlargement of a photo of Sylvia Bremer, possibly from the Witzel Studios, Los Angeles. c 1918. Author’s Collection.

 A postcard of Bremer, produced about 1920.
 Ironically, it appears to have been printed in Germany.
 Author’s Collection

-She married three times, but each relationship ended acrimoniously or abruptly.
+Sylvia married three times, but each relationship ended acrimoniously or abruptly.
 There were no children from any of the marriages.

+Her origins seem to have been a constant source of interest for the press, or embarrassment for her.
 In an interview with Julian Johnson for Photoplay magazine in 1918, she tied herself in knots to emphasize (or exaggerate) her British naval connections.
 Her father was not a battle-ship captain as she claimed, but a hard working public servant in the Lands Department, who had died when she was only 13.
 She was obviously sensitive to accusations of German ancestry, as only a year before, she had changed the spelling of her surname from Bremer to Breamer, apparently to make her sound less German in the midst of war.

 She died in New York aged only 45, in 1943.
 Perhaps one of the most moving photos in Marsden’s book is a grainy photo of Sylvia and her sister on the streets of New York, taken shortly before she died.
 Her passing appears to have gone unnoticed in Australia.
 Her mother, step-father, sister and brother all moved to the US.
 For a time, her brother Jack worked as a cinematographer.